Chefs Notes

 7:59 pm

-At 7:59 I added 2 tbsp of canola oil to my wok along with with chicken.
+At 7:59 I added 2 tablespoon of canola oil to my wok along with with chicken.
 I let the chicken sit for a minute or two undisturbed while I cleaned up my cutting board.
 This allows the chicken to get really nice and browned, and allows the wok time to recover the heat it lost when the chicken went in.

 Once the chicken was browned on the first side, I flipped it and browned the other side.